PawanRamaMali/Shiny-Windscape/README.md

 # Shiny-Windscape
-Build a setup file for R Shiny in Windows
+Build a exe setup file for R Shiny in Windows